AmnezziaCS/AmnezziaCS/README.md

 ### 🍩 HenriBot

 HenriBot is a bot made to store data based on what we, students buy at noon.
-Everything is stored in this [google sheet](https://docs.google.com/spreadsheets/d/1_9VKhiAp9E4STmI9wpgV3mRElIXjzxhKiF9BlIiGNWM/edit).
+Everything is stored on this [google sheet](https://docs.google.com/spreadsheets/d/1_9VKhiAp9E4STmI9wpgV3mRElIXjzxhKiF9BlIiGNWM/edit).

 ## Currently working on